 If you were to submit an application from abroad, you must contact the embassy to which the application should be sent.
 If you were to submit the application from Norway, you must contact the police office where you were to submit the application.
 In both cases, you will be able to get a refund.

-Currently, we do not know the impact this will have on waiting times for applications we are processing, but it is likely that it will lead to longer waiting time for some cases.
-Here, you can find updated information on waiting times for the various applications.
+We do not know the impact this will have on waiting times for applications we are processing, but it will likely lead to longer waiting times for some cases.